Anshul00Sharma/prajnai/frontend_technical_spec.md

 - this is just to show no edit button needed
 - follow the color and design of the other components
 - the card will have a delete button on the top right corner

+# Notion like components

+## these are the components that will be used to create a notes page

+each of these component should have 2 states Edit and View, these, all of these components can only be vertically stacked on to each other

+components like un-order list and order list should have sub components to handle list items

+- heading 1
+- heading 2
+- paragraph
+- un-order list
+  - un-order list item
+- order list
+  - order list item
+- Image
+- code block

+Page Structure

+- Block
+  - heading 1
+  - Sub-Block
+- Sub-Block
+  - heading 2
+  - paragraph
+    or
+  - heading 2
+  - un-order list
+    or
+  - heading 2
+  - order list
+    or
+  - heading 2
+  - Image
+    or
+  - heading 2
+  - code block